ai-dala/zkml-solution/README.md

 where `electricity_day_price` is a float for how much electricity costs currently in USD per day, `difficulty` is the current bitcoin mining difficulty scaled down by 10^13 as explained above, `hash_rate` is the parameter of a mining ASIC, `power` is how much power a mining ASIC consumes in Kilo Watts, `block_reward` is the amount of BTC rewarded for block creation, `cost_<i>_months` is a trailing sum price of electricity up to this date (ie `cost_4_months` is the sum of electricity costs for the last 4 months) and `btc_price` is the current BTC price in USD scaled down by 10^3.

 Following execution of the given CLI command, two transactions should be created: one for allowance to spend WBTC on behalf of the user and the second one to actually perform a swap.

+### Real-World Examples and Use Cases

+1) Strategic Asset Management:
+A Bitcoin miner in Norway uses Aidala to optimize investments into ASIC fleet upgrades.
+Predictive insights help them allocate resources to the most profitable models based on future cost and revenue forecasts at the right time.

+2) Financial Planning and Market Positioning:
+A mining farm in Texas uses the tool to forecast BTC requirements to cover future electricity bills.
+By understanding future price trends, they can make informed decisions on when to sell mined BTC, enhancing profitability.

+3) Operational Efficiency:
+A small-scale miner in Sweden integrates Aidala to receive alerts on future electricity price spikes.
+They adjust their mining intensity and energy consumption during low-cost periods, thereby maximizing efficiency and returns.

+4) Risk Management:
+A mining operation in Kazakhstan uses Aidala to mitigate risks associated with market fluctuations.
+By predicting not only energy costs but also BTC market prices and mining difficulty, they develop strategies to hedge against potential losses.

+5) Decentralized Trading:
+A miner in the US uses the tool to automatically convert mined BTC to WBTC and trade on decentralized exchanges.
+This ensures they can take advantage of favorable market conditions and manage their digital assets more effectively.

+### Future works

+One of the primary future goals of Aidala is to automate the process of converting mined BTC to WBTC, further streamlining operations for Bitcoin miners.
+1) Integrating Decentralized and Centralised Solutions
+2) Enabling Atomic Swaps
+3) Security and Compliance
+By automating the conversion process, Aidala aims to reduce manual intervention, minimize third-party risk, and provide a more efficient and secure solution for Bitcoin miners to manage and optimize their digital assets.